-- Osteomyelitis – Osteomyelitis is a bone infection which typically requires surgical treatment to remove the infected bone.
+- Osteomyelitis – Osteomyelitis is a bone infection typically requiring surgical treatment to remove the infected bone.

-- Sepsis – Sepsis occurs when bacteria from open bed sore wounds passes into the bloodstream, potentially leading to organ failure and death.
+- Sepsis – Occurs when bacteria from open bed sore wounds pass into the bloodstream, potentially leading to organ failure and death.

 Nursing Home Negligence Lawsuit

-If a nursing home resident in Oklahoma City suffers abuse, they have a right to file a civil lawsuit against the facility to recover damages.
-In addition, the state allows for third parties close to the resident to bring a suit on behalf of the injured resident.
+If a nursing home resident in Oklahoma City suffers abuse, they can file a civil lawsuit against the facility to recover damages.
+In addition, the state allows third parties close to the resident to bring a suit on behalf of the injured resident.

-To bring a successful suit based on negligence by a nursing home, the injured party must prove that the nursing home had a duty of care for its residents that it subsequently breached, and that breach of duty directly caused damages to the resident filing the lawsuit.
+To bring a successful suit based on negligence by a nursing home, the injured party must prove that the nursing home had a duty of care for its residents that it subsequently breached.
+The breach of duty directly caused damages to the resident filing the lawsuit.

 Because the Nursing Home Care Act sets forth required standards for nursing home facilities, it should be fairly easy for the injured party to prove that the nursing home has a duty of care to avoid injuring its residents.
 Furthermore, a breach of such a duty is generally a qualitative question that can be answered with evidence of abuse.
-Lastly, the injured party will need to prove that the negligence of the nursing home directly caused their injuries, as opposed to some outside source. an experienced nursing home abuse attorney in Oklahoma City could help a plaintiff prove negligence.
+Lastly, the injured party must prove that the nursing home’s negligence directly caused their injuries rather than some outside source.
+An experienced nursing home abuse attorney in Oklahoma City could help a plaintiff prove negligence.

-When vulnerable populations are abused, they need family members and experienced legal professionals to stand up for them.
-If you suspect a nursing home of abusing someone you love, contact an Oklahoma City nursing home abuse lawyer today to see what your options may be.
+When abused, vulnerable populations need family members and experienced legal professionals to stand up for them.
+If you suspect a nursing home abusing someone you love, contact an Oklahoma City nursing home abuse lawyer today to see your options.